SublimeText/LaTeXTools/README.markdown

 - `image_types`: a list of the image file types used in the `\includegraphics` command.
 This list is also used in the Fill Helper and to determine missing extensions to open images.
 When opening an image the `image_types`-list will be matched from left to right.
 - `open_image_command`: the command/program to open an image used in the `\includegraphics` command.
 This commands can be configured OS-specific.
 For each OS you can create a list, which will be searched top-down for the matching extension.
 Each entry in the list has a `command` and `extension` field.
 The command is a string and will be executed with the file path appended, if the extension matches the extension of the file.
 You can optionally use `$file` inside the string to insert the file path at an arbitrary position.
 The `extension` can either be a string or a list of string.
 If it is missing, the command will be executed for every file type.

+#### Packages
+If you use the command while the cursor is inside a `\usepackage` command, the documentation for the corresponding package will be opened in your default PDF viewer.

 ### LaTeX commands and environments

 **Keybindings:** `C-l,c` for commands and `C-l,e` for environments